sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 Please note that ``dimension`` will not work is there is no field ``_dimension`` as class parameter.

 We now know how to write a new code class.
-Let's see how to write a new encoder and a new decoder.
+Let us see how to write a new encoder and a new decoder.

 III.
 Write a new encoder class
 ==============================

-Let's continue our example.
+Let us continue our example.
 We ask the same question as before: what do we need to describe the encoder?
 For most of the cases (this one included), we only need the associated code.
 In that case, writing the constructor is really straightforward (we store the code in the same ``.py`` file as the code class)::